cohesity/ansible-collection/docs/modules/cohesity_oracle_source.rst

     Enabling this option will force the registration of the Cohesity Protection Source.

+  refresh (optional, bool, False)
+    Switch determines whether to refresh the existing source.

+    Applicable only when source is already registered.

   db_password (optional, str, None)
     Specifies the password to access the target source database.